cipherboy/fedora-stewardship.github.io/_pages/dependents.md

 ### Testing Procedure

-PKI runs commit-triggered builds in their [COPR](pki-copr) against all current Fedora builds and Rawhide.
+PKI runs commit-triggered builds in their [COPR][pki-copr] against all current Fedora builds and Rawhide.
 This might catch problems in build-time dependencies.
 If you're particularly concerned about a package update or rebase, feel free to contact the mailing list above and we'll be happy to